 Heat the oil in a saucepan, and gently fry the pepper and mushrooms until they have both completely softened.

-Add the remaining ingredients, and simmer uncovered until much of the water has evaporated, the nuts have softened, and the tomato chunks have disintegrated to form a sauce thick enough to coat pasta (30-40 minutes).
+Add the remaining ingredients, and simmer covered, stirring occasionally, until the nuts have softened, and the tomato chunks have disintegrated to form a sauce thick enough to coat pasta (30-40 minutes).
+If necessary, uncover and simmer to thicken sauce to your liking.

 Check seasoning, and serve under mashed potatoes, in a GF pastry crust, or with GF pasta with parmesano sprinkles, if desired.